VMware237/BankStatementAnalysis/README.md

 ## My Contributions

 ### Data Categorization
-- **Action**: Implemented a system to read bank statements from CSV files and used Ollama Llama2 to automatically categorize transactions, enhancing data accuracy and saving time.
+- **Action**: Implemented a system to read bank statements from CSV files and used Ollama Llama2 to automatically categorize transactions, saving time to analyse the expenses.
 - **Outcome**: Achieved an organized dataset where expenses and income were categorized into distinct segments, such as 'Food and Beverages' and 'Entertainment', simplifying the visualization process.

 ### Data Integration and Visualization